Vivien Dean - Let Yourself Believe

 Cash’s question was enough of an excuse to look up from her work.
 “A present from one of your secret admirers,” she said when she saw him appraising the painting.
 At his frown, she clarified, “It came in today’s mail for you.
 No return address.”

 Taking a step away from the table, Cash scanned the nearby area until he saw the discarded brown wrapping paper, then bent to pick it up.
-Laying it out on the table, he smoothed down the edges while his green eyes flickered across its surface, ascertaining the verity of Maddy’s claim for himself.
+Laying it out on the table, he smoothed down the edges while his green eyes flickered across its surface, ascertaining the veracity of Maddy’s claim for himself.

 “You opened this?” he asked.